Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning: Introduction

-\begin{itemize} \item We apply a meta-learning approach for UNMT.
-To the best of our knowledge, this is the first study to use a meta-learning approach for UNMT. \item We empirically demonstrate that our enhanced method, \ourtoolname, incorporates learned knowledge from multiple domains and shows fast convergence. \item The model trained with \ourtoolname consistently outperforms all baseline models including \toolnameMeta. \end{itemize}
+Overall, our contributions can be summarized as follows: (1) We apply a meta-learning approach for UNMT.
+To the best of our knowledge, this is the first study to use a meta-learning approach for UNMT, where this approach is more suitable to a UNMT task than a supervised one; (2) We empirically demonstrate that our enhanced method, \ourtoolname, shows fast convergence on both pre-training (i.e., meta-learning with source domains) and finetuning (i.e., adapting to a target domain); (3) The model trained with \ourtoolname consistently outperforms all baseline models including \toolnameMeta.
+This demonstrates that finding optimal initial parameters that incorporate high-resource domain knowledge and generalizable knowledge is significant to handle a low-resource domain.